krishjha1121/Prep/CN/README.md

 > Piggybacking ?
 >
 > - Piggybacking means sending an acknowledgement (ACK) along with data in the same frame instead of sending it separately because of to overcome overhead.
+> * Station A → Station B: sends a data frame.
+> * Station B receives it, but instead of sending an immediate ACK, it waits until it has data to send back.
 > What is HDLC?
 >
 > - HDLC (High-Level Data Link Control) is a bit-oriented data link layer protocol developed by ISO.